A narcissist is a lot like a vending machine that never gets filled up.

 Go back the next time no cola, so you get orange.

-Go back no cola, no orange, so you accept lemonade.
-You put your money in you can see cola and Orange is in you know it’s there yet it’ll not deliver.
+Go back to no cola, no orange, so you accept lemonade.
+You put your money in you can see cola and Orange are in you know it’s there yet it’ll not deliver.